10 Diving Tips on Saving Air and Scuba Breathing

 Have you ever had to end your dive earlier than your buddies due to having lower air than them?
-It sucks doesn’t it?
-We have all been there at some point.
-Thats why, we have put together a list of 10 ways of conserving air when Scuba Diving.
+Or maybe you feel like you need to improve your scuba breathing?
+We have just the thing.
+I know how frustrating it is to not get the most out of your dive, and that’s why we have put together a list of scuba breathing techniques of 10 ways of conserving air and how to breathe longer underwater.
 Let’s extend that awesome bottom time and dive for longer!

 1. First things first, fix those small leaks!